Continue reading for more information!

 TFT Update: Hextech Heroics

-Here's Tummers and Riot Beernana with details on the new Origin for TFT, Hextech:
+Here's Tummers and Riot Beernana with details on the new Origin for TFT, Hextech:"Hextech has entered the game.

 The Hextechs are a group of champs specializing in knocking your well-equipped enemies down to size.
 At the beginning of combat, they'll throw out a bomb that disables enemy items in an area for a limited amount of time.
-This bonus kicks in once you've deployed two Hextechs and becomes stronger once you've deployed all four
+This bonus kicks in once you've deployed two Hextechs and becomes stronger once you've deployed all four.

 Take down the enemy team before their items come back online!